 The interviewees expressed confidence in their use of maternal skills combined with professional capabilities.
 This sometimes led them to intervene in the private lives of their students.
 Sometimes the parents initiated an intervention involving the teacher and at other times, the teacher initiated it, with the parents accepting her professional opinion and cooperating.

 The interviewees sometimes crossed the formal boundaries of their defined professional role in relation to their students and in relation to their parents.
-These teachers said they often serve as counsellors for the parents.
+These teachers said they often serve as counselors for the parents.
 They enter into the family unit, get an intimate glimpse into it.
-They may propose an intervention or help them get counselling, thus operating within the private sphere of the children’s lives.
+They may propose an intervention or help them get counseling, thus operating within the private sphere of the children’s lives.

 Sol spoke about how the relationship between her and her students’ parents motivates the parents to respect and trust her professional experience and opinion.
 She said some parents turn to her for advice that will help them cope with their children at home.
-She came to recognize the importance of the counselling aspect of her role:
+She came to recognize the importance of the counseling aspect of her role:

-In recent years, I have found myself in the role of counsellor for the parents, because I feel this is sorely lacking for them. ...
+In recent years, I have found myself in the role of counselor for the parents, because I feel this is sorely lacking for them. ...
 Just now, when we had one-on-one meetings to get to know one another, there was distress among the parents.
 Parents asked for help, parents asked for guidance, ... when I give a little advice or tips, they use it.
 Just today, one mother came and said to the teaching assistant: “Tell Sol that what she told me was very helpful.”

-Relli spoke about how she reaches parents’ through stories about her own motherhood.
+Relli spoke about how she reaches parents through stories about her own motherhood.
 She said the parents trust her, due to her professionalism and her maternal knowledge and experiences, which are similar to theirs.

 With the parents in the kindergarten, the fact that I am a mother helps a lot. ...
-I give my personal examples as a mother, when counselling other parents ... “this also happened to my son.”
+I give my personal examples as a mother, when counseling other parents ... “this also happened to my son.”
 I know when to give tips and how to help, and they rely on it. ...
 There are parents who are thirsty for these things.

 As part of their relationship with the parents, Sol and Relli said they give advice drawn from their professional knowledge and expertise.
 They explain to parents how they should conduct themselves with their children in their private life.
 In contrast, Irit depicted instances where the help she provided was more active and interventionist, crossing from the public sphere to the private sphere.
 At the end of the interview, I asked Irit if she had anything to add.
 Irit paused, then replied: